enemonsieur/offis_repo/Ideas for Sustain focus.md

 5. You'll never focus double digits hours until your remove those 7 things
 6. 5 Things to do before starting online courses (if you want to finish it)
 7. The easiest study tip you'll ever learn: Test yourself just before classes.
 Testing increase retention, and direct learning towards the point you don't know.
 Repetitive
+8. If you wanna read book longer, don't speed read.
+	1. Lack context.
+It makes reading boring, you'll forget a lot of things, and you wont create a mental representation of the scenes

+9. Are you left or right brain?
+What do you mean its not a thing?
+In fact...

 If you still find it hard to focus despite all the attempts to ward off distractions, you might want to consider adjusting your work hours to your [circadian rhythm](https://www.nigms.nih.gov/education/fact-sheets/Pages/circadian-rhythms.aspx).